karthikRavichandran/basic-stats/README.md

 # Basic Statistics

+added a line here for Resetting and reverting

 Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
 This implementation is intended to be used in software engineering courses as